 Evening showers expected in parts of the island

-A few showers may occur in Eastern province and in Polonnaruwa district, it added.
+Meanwhile, several spells of showers may occur in Eastern and Uva provinces and in Hambanthota and Polonnaruwa districts, the Met.
+Department said.

-Meanwhile, misty conditions can be expected at some places in Western, Sabaragamuwa, Central and Uva provinces and in Galle and Matara districts during the morning, according to the Met.
-Department.
+Misty conditions can be expected at some places in Western, Sabaragamuwa, Central and Uva provinces and in Galle, Matara and Kurunegala districts during the morning.

 Thus, the general public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.